Gugulethu-Nyoni/anygrid/README.md

 # Using Custom Containers (useful for multiple data grids)

-By default, AnyGrid will place your data grid in the element with the id: anygrid eg:
+By default, AnyGridJS will place your data grid in the element with the id: anygrid eg:

  ```html
   <div id="anygrid">Your data grid will be displayd here</div>
   ```

   However using custom container ids can be useful particularly if you want to display more than one data grids on the same page.
+See below.

 1. Define your custom container